DorresteinLaboratory/Bioactive_Molecular_Networks/README.md

 ## Help and Troubleshooting
 - Jupyter notebook: there are multiple online ressources and videos available to present the functionality of Jupyter notebooks.
 Such as: https://www.youtube.com/watch?v=jZ952vChhuI&t=210s
-- If there is an error, make sure your input file are similar as the templates provided on GitHub. https://github.com/DorresteinLaboratory/Bioactive_Molecular_Networks/tree/master/TEMPLATE_FILES
+- If there is an error, make sure your input file are similar to the template files provided on GitHub. https://github.com/DorresteinLaboratory/Bioactive_Molecular_Networks/tree/master/TEMPLATE_FILES
 - Rerun the workflow.
 Try eventually with a template file provided to verify that the notebook is not corrupted.
 - If there is still an error, download a fresh notebook and retry.